-- Measurement on a wavelength and factor or standard evaluation. - Methods for factor and standard evaluation are preprogrammed.
+- Measurement on a wavelength and factor or standard evaluation. - Methods for factor and standard evaluation are preprogrammed. - Display of the absorbance wavelength spectrum - Partial turbidity correction can be performed via the Background parameter.

 Calibration curve

 - Measurement on a wavelength and subsequent evaluation with a series of 2 to 12 standards. - You can select between different evaluation procedures ("Curve fit") as linear regression, non-linear regression. - Graphical and tabular display of the standard results. - The last saved standard evaluation can be used. - A method for standard curve evaluation is preprogrammed.